kiyagak/Splunk-Portfolio/EC2-Install.md

 <img width="1386" height="890" alt="image" src="https://github.com/user-attachments/assets/e9fed983-497a-4762-a80a-c149fc169e1f" />

-I logged into Splunk Enterprise within an AWS Ubuntu EC2 instance.
+Successfully logged into Splunk Enterprise within an AWS Ubuntu EC2 instance.

 ## What I Learned
 I learned how to create an AWS EC2 Ubuntu instance where I installed Splunk Enterprise.
 I learned the minimum system requirements needed by Splunk Enterprise to run on an AWS EC2 instance.
 EC2 instances require specific security group rules needed to allow Splunk Enterprise to function correctly.
 The default inbound traffic rules do not allow Splunk's web interface to function.
 A a result, an additional rule was made to allow TCP port 8000 traffic to come in from the Internet to gain access to the Splunk Enterprise web interface.
 I also accessed the Splunk website to get the Splunk .deb package needed to install Splunk onto my Ubuntu EC2 instance.